kanjitalk755/macemu/README.md

 MinGW x86        JIT
 ```
 ### How To Build

-These builds need to be installed SDL2.0.14+ framework/library.
+These builds require the SDL2 framework, version 2.0.14, or higher.
+This can be donwnloaded from https://www.libsdl.org/release/SDL2-2.0.16.dmg

+You must then copy the framework to either /Library/Frameworks (global), or ~/Library/Frameworks (local user)

 #### BasiliskII
 ##### macOS
 preparation: